jaspertc-cheanue/notes/README.md

 3. Stay organized: Keep your workspace clean and organized to reduce stress and confusion.
 Organizing code, files, documentation, etc. will make it easier to find what YOU need when you Need it.
 Use version control systems like Git to track changes and collaborate with others.
 4. Learn from others: Read blogs, watch tutorials, or attend workshops to learn new programming skills and best practices.
 Sharing knowledge with other developers can also help improve your own skills.
 5. Practice continuous learning: Technology is constantly evolving, so it' s important to stay up-to-date with the latest developments in programming.
 Set aside time each week to read about new technologies or tools, try them out, practice, learn from your mistakes, then apply what You've learned to your current projects.

+# 2024-02-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, based on measured performance data, and always balance improvements against complexity costs."

+This quote emphasizes that over-concern with efficiency early in development can lead to convoluted and hard-to-maintain code.
+Instead, programmers should prioritize simplicity, readability, and correctness initially, and optimize later if and when empirical evidence indicates a need for it.